 Whether you are a full or part-time employee, a temp or on a zero-hours contract, our work accident claim guide shows you how to make a successful work accident claim.Work accident claims

 Other types of claim

 Health and Saftey Executive data show that slips, trips and falls are the most prevalent cause of accidents leading to injury at work.
 Slips, trips and falls are frequently the precursor to injuries categorised as something else e.g. being hit by an object falling from a lifting machinery or a lake drowning accident.
 Public place compensation claims for injuries such as torn ligaments occurring on poorly maintained paths are also common with pothole trips having occurred on Victoria Road and on Leven Rd.

 Injury solicitors can help with claiming maximum compensation for diverse industrial illnesses that include anything from radiation exposure to farmers lung.

 For more information: No win, no fee industrial disease claims

 The Courts understand that a serious injury will have a life-changing impact on a claimant and their dependants.
 By limiting the financial stress a major injury imposes on an injured claimant and their family, a claim allows claimants to prioritise rehabilitation.
 Our network of lawyers have aided claimants collect damages for a wide range of chronic conditions and catastrophic injuries.
 Injuries categorised as serious include back injuries, cerebral palsy and radiation exposure.

 For more information: No win, no fee serious injury claims

-Under a CFA, Kennoway injury claimants will also not have to pay any fees upfront.
+Kennoway injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Kennoway, Fife and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Kennoway, Fife and throughout the UK make a claim without any financial risk.